louisa-mandy/Compilation_Techniques-/README.md

-# CompTech: Natural Language to SQL Compiler 🗣️➡️🗄️
+# Natural Language to SQL Compiler 🗣️➡️🗄️

 Welcome to **CompTech**, a fascinating mini-compiler that transforms everyday English sentences into executable SQL queries!
 Ever dreamed of chatting with your database?
 This project makes it possible by bridging natural language and SQL through a multi-stage compilation pipeline.